Edward L. WHOLEY v. SEARS ROEBUCK, et al.

 I join in the judgment of the plurality opinion affirming the judgment of the Court of Special Appeals.
 Unlike the plurality, I would affirm on the basis of the well-reasoned opinion of the Court of Special Appeals.

 Even if it were necessary to touch on the question addressed by the plurality, I would reach a different conclusion.
 This Court has recognized an exception to the at-will employment doctrine where the discharge of an employee violates a clear mandate of public policy.
 Adler v.
 American Standard Corp., 291 Md.
 31, 40, 432 A.2d 464, 469 (1981).
 This exception, however, is a narrow one.
 Maryland courts have found a violation of a clear mandate of public policy only in limited circumstances: where an employee has been fired for refusing to violate the law or the legal rights of a third party, see Kessler v.
 Equity Management, Inc., 82 Md.App.
 577, 572 A.2d 1144 (1990) (holding that firing an at-will employee for refusing to commit the tort of invasion of privacy constitutes wrongful discharge), and where an employee has been terminated for exercising a specific legal right or duty.
 See Watson v.
 Peoples Sec.
 Life Ins.
 Co., 322 Md.
 467, 588 A.2d 760 (1991) (holding that is contrary to a clear mandate of public policy for an employer to discharge an employee for seeking legal redress against a co-worker for sexual harassment); Ewing v.
 Koppers Co., 312 Md.
-45, 537 A.2d 1173 (1988) (holding that discharging an employee for filing a worker's compensation claim contravenes clear mandate of public policy); see also Milton v.
-ITT Research Inst., 138 F.3d 519 (4th Cir.1998); Adler v.
-American Standard Corp., 830 F.2d 1303 (4th Cir.1987).
+45, 537 A.2d 1173 (1988) (holding that discharging an employee for filing a worker‘s compensation claim contravenes clear mandate of public policy); see also Milton v.
+IIT Research Inst., 138 F.3d 519 (4th Cir.1998);

 In the case sub judice, the Court of Special Appeals found that petitioner‘s claim did not fit under either of these categories, and that petitioner was therefore precluded from maintaining a cause of action for wrongful discharge.
 Sears v.
 Wholey, 139 Md.App.
 642, 779 A.2d 408 (2001).
 I agree with this conclusion.

 Even assuming that this Court would recognize an exception to the at-will employment doctrine in a case where an employee is required to report a crime to the authorities and is then discharged by an employer for doing so, the plurality has adopted a much broader exception.
-The plurality states that "[c]ourts must ... use care in creating new public policy ...."
-Ante at 489, 498 (holding that "[t]his court now adopts a public policy mandate for employees who report criminal activity to the appropriate law enforcement authorities....").
+The plurality states that “[c]ourts must ... use care in creating new public policy ....”
+Ante at 52, 65 (holding that “[t]his court now adopts a public policy mandate for employees who report criminal activity to the appropriate law enforcement authorities ....“).
 Ironically, it is lack of caution or care that is the Achilles heel of the plurality opinion.
-In creating exceptions to the at-will employment doctrine, courts do not "create new public policy."
+In creating exceptions to the at-will employment doctrine, courts do not “create new public policy.”
 Rather, we look to a clear mandate of public policy that necessitates the adoption of an exception to the at-will employment doctrine.
 See Makovi v.
 Sherwin-Williams Co., 316 Md.
 603, 561 A.2d 179 (1989).
-This Court should not be creating public policy to *503 justify an exception to the at will employment doctrine.
+This Court should not be creating public policy to justify an exception to the at will employment doctrine.
 See Magee v.
-O'Neill, 19 S.C.
-170, 185 (S.C.1883) (stating that "[t]he subjects in which the court undertakes to make the law by mere declaration of public policy should not be increased in number without the clearest reasons and the most pressing necessity.").
+O‘Neill, 19 S.C.
+170, 185 (S.C.1883) (stating that “[t]he subjects in which the court undertakes to make the law by mere declaration of public policy should not be increased in number without the clearest reasons and the most pressing necessity.“).
 This is particularly true in a case where, even if the tort did exist, the facts do not fit the tort.

-The plurality's opinion is also out of synch with our precedent regarding wrongful discharge.
+The plurality‘s opinion is also out of synch with our precedent regarding wrongful discharge.
 We have stated that this Court is not confined to legislative enactments, prior judicial decisions or administrative regulations when determining the public policy of this State.
 Adler, 291 Md. at 45, 432 A.2d at 472.
-Recognition of an otherwise undeclared public policy, however, involves "the application of a very nebulous concept to the facts of a given case."
+Recognition of an otherwise undeclared public policy, however, involves “the application of a very nebulous concept to the facts of a given case.”
 Id.
-Therefore, "absent a statute expressing a clear mandate of public policy, there ordinarily is no violation of public policy by an employer's discharging an at will employee."
+Therefore, “absent a statute expressing a clear mandate of public policy, there ordinarily is no violation of public policy by an employer‘s discharging an at-will employee.”
 See Molesworth v.
 Brandon, 341 Md.
 621, 630, 672 A.2d 608, 613 (1996) (quoting Watson v.
 Peoples Ins.
 Co., 322 Md.
 467, 588 A.2d 760 (1991)); Felder v.
 Butler, 292 Md.
-174, 184, 438 A.2d 494, 499 (1981) (noting that "[i]n determining the public policy of the State, courts consider, as a primary source, statutory or constitutional provisions.").
+174, 184, 438 A.2d 494, 499 (1981) (noting that “[i]n determining the public policy of the State, courts consider, as a primary source, statutory or constitutional provisions.“).

 Many courts have commented on dangers inherent in judicial involvement in the formation of public policy.
 Judge Levine, writing for Court in Maryland-Nat‘l Capital Park and Planning Comm‘n v.
 Washington Nat‘l Arena, 282 Md.
 588, 386 A.2d 1216 (1978), discussed the meaning of public policy as follows:

-`Public policy is that principle of the law which holds that no subject can lawfully do that which has a tendency to be injurious to the public, or against the public good, which may be termed, as it sometimes has been, the policy of the law, or public policy in relation to the administration of the law.'
+‘Public policy is that principle of the law which holds that no subject can lawfully do that which has a tendency to be injurious to the public, or against the public good, which may be termed, as it sometimes has been, the policy of the law, or public policy in relation to the administration of the law.’

 “We have always been aware ... that recognition or an otherwise undeclared public policy as a basis of a judicial decision involves the application of a very nebulous concept to the facts of a given case, and that declaration of public policy is normally the function of the legislative branch.
 We have been consistently reluctant, for example, to strike down voluntary contractual arrangements on public policy grounds.”

 Adler, 291 Md. at 45, 432 A.2d at 472 (citations omitted).
-See also Milton, 138 F.3d at 523 (noting that "[t]his search for a specific legal duty is no mere formality.
-Rather it limits judicial forays into the wilderness of discerning `public policy' without clear direction from a legislative or regulatory search.").
+See also Milton, 138 F.3d at 523 (noting that “[t]his search for a specific legal duty is no mere formality.
+Rather it limits

 Accordingly, I would decide the case before us and leave for another day the consideration of whether there exists a clear mandate of public policy that would justify an exception in other circumstances.